warith-harchaoui/os-helper/EXAMPLES.md

 # Generate a hash for a string
 print(hash_string("example"))  # String hash

-# Generate a hash for a file
+# Generate a hash for a file (taking into account content)
 print(hashfile("example.txt"))  # File hash

-# Generate a hash for a folder
+# Generate a hash for a folder (recursively taking into account content)
 print(hashfolder("/path/to/folder"))  # Folder hash
 ```